Matisyahu – Photo of The Week

 Matisyahu – Photo of The Week.
 This photo is from the Langerado Music Festival in 2007.
 Taking place in south Florida at Markham Park, the festival saw about 15,000 people per day.
 Langerado Music Festival was an annual music festival, taking place in early spring in South Florida, first organized in 2003 by Ethan Schwartz.

-In 2008, the festival was held at the Seminole Big Cypress Indian Reservation in the Everglades.
+In 2008, the festival is held at the Seminole Big Cypress Indian Reservation in the Everglades.
 The festival featured primarily music of the jamband genre, but also offered a wide selection of other musical styles and traditionally offered a stage for local bands, as well.
 In 2007, it’s moved to South Florida’s Markham Park, Miami and then eventually cancelled until further notice.

 But for those of us that were lucky enough to attend, it was truly a great event to see live.
 Plus, a lot of bands don’t travel south as much especially when it comes to Florida.